Publications by topic: PDF, Tagging, Accessibility

 LaTeX Tagged PDF Feasibility Evaluation Study

 This forty-page document contains information about a multi-year project, started by the LaTeX Project Team in 2020, that will extend LaTeX to produce tagged, and hence accessible, PDF with minimal manual intervention.
 It explains in detail both the project goals and the tasks that need to be undertaken, concluding with a detailed project plan.
-It is our blueprint for for how we think the project should be undertaken.
+It is our blueprint for how we think the project should be undertaken.

 The Introduction contains an overview of the benefits of the project and explains why LaTeX documents make a good starting point for the production of tagged PDF.
 More information about this blueprint and the project can be found in the article “LaTeX Tagged PDF — A blueprint for a large project” TUGboat, Volume 41-3 (2020), which will appear shortly.